Zero-cool94/Meme-Flickr/README.md

       *Heroku is a platform as a service that enables developers to build, run, and operate applications        entirely in the cloud.
 ## Features

-    *Logged-in users have can book a chef and edit, Logged-in chef can book another chef, and edit his reservations.
+    *Logged-in users have can upload memes .